batool00/lab3/lab-3-plastic-waste.md

 geom_point()
 ```

+anwer : europe (positive) relationship ,africa is the most a (mismanged
-E7.
-Visualize the relationship between plastic waste per capita and
+\_ plastic waste per cap) E7.
+Visualize the relationship between plastic
-total population as well as plastic waste per capita and coastal
+waste per capita and total population as well as plastic waste per
-population.
+capita and coastal population.
 You will need to make two separate plots.
-Do either of these
-pairs of variables appear to be more strongly linearly associated?
+Do either of these pairs of variables appear to be more strongly
+linearly associated?

 *Now is another good time to knit your document and commit and push your
 changes to GitHub with an appropriate commit message.
 Make sure to